 Other animal celebrities at Singapore Zoo include Astove the tortoise.
 The 300kg Aldabra giant tortoise, which came from Seychelles in 1989, is currently the oldest animal at the zoo at age 80.
 Previously, there was also Tommy, a giant Galapagos tortoise given as a gift by the Honolulu Zoo.

 Congo the hippopotamus, Anusha the elephant and Matilda the wallaby were some of the early animal residents at the Singapore Zoological Gardens in the seventies.
 Others included several big cats, such as the tiger siblings named Adeline, Supee and Mathu, and a pair of jaguars acquired from the United States called Cleveland and Ohio.

-In early 1974, Congo the hippo made a daring escape and hid in the thick vegetation of the Upper Seletar Reservoir for almost 50 days before it was lured back to captivity by the zoo staffs using bananas and sweet potatoes.
+In early 1974, Congo the hippo made a daring escape and hid in the thick vegetation of the Upper Seletar Reservoir for almost 50 days before it was lured back to captivity by the zoo staff using bananas and sweet potatoes.

 Throughout the zoo’s history, numerous animals managed to break free.
 A year before Congo’s escape, a black panther and several sun bears escaped.
 The police was alerted as the panther posed a threat to the public, and a massive manhunt was carried out.
 The black panther eventually died during the process of its recapture.

 In the early 2000s, a chimpanzee named Ramba, Medan the orangutan and a jaguar ran off from the zoo.
 Ramba unfortunately drowned, whereas the jaguar was caught.
 Medan hung around the top of the trees, a repeat of what her mother Ah Meng did in 1982, before coming down the trees, tempted by the fruits offered by its zookeepers.